 - People in recovery who require ongoing monitoring and relapse prevention

-Intensive Outpatient Programs (IOP):
+Intensive Outpatient Program (IOP):

-Intensive outpatient (IOP) is a Level 2 service of care and often includes similar treatment services as outpatient but with increased clinical contact.
+Intensive Outpatient (IOP) is a Level 2 service of care and often includes similar treatment services as outpatient but with increased clinical contact.
 IOP generally provides structured programming for a minimum of six hours per week.
 Services typically include group and individual therapy, educational groups, medication management and family therapy.
 All services are based on a treatment plan developed with individualized goals.
 Participants are encouraged to apply newly learned skills to their present-day environments.

 - A diagnosis for substance use and/or other addictive disorder